Jollywatt/typst-fletcher/README.md

 ### 0.4.3

 - Fixed edge crossing backgrounds being drawn above nodes (#14).
-- Added `fletcher.hide()` to hide elements with/without affecting layout, useful for incremental diagrams in slides (#15).
+- Add `fletcher.hide()` to hide elements with/without affecting layout, useful for incremental diagrams in slides (#15).
 - Support `shift`ing edges by coordinate deltas as well as absolute lengths (#13).
 - Support node names (#8).

 ### 0.4.2

 - Improve edge-to-node snapping.
 Edges can terminate anywhere near a node (not just at its center) and will automatically snap to the node outline.
 Added `snap-to` option to `edge()`.
-- Fixed node `inset` being half the amount specified.
+- Fix node `inset` being half the amount specified.
 If upgrading from previous version, you will need to divide node `inset` values by two to preserve diagram layout.
 - Add `decorations` option to `edge()` for CeTZ path decorations (`"wave"`, `"zigzag"`, and `"coil"`, also accepted as positional string arguments).

 ### 0.4.1